 Life WITH Lounge Access

-Nowadays, we typically will arrive an hour early to the airport thanks to TSA Pre-Check.
+Nowadays, we typically will arrive an hour early at the airport thanks to TSA Pre-Check.
 Next, we will head straight to one of the many Airport Lounges available for FREE amenities!
 Each and every lounge is unique, but some amenities included in them are Coffee, Cocktails, Sandwiches, Snacks, Desserts & More!

 The Basic Lounge Challenge